daaain/Handlebars/README.md

 **Problem**: when closing an HTML tag, the tag name doesn't get auto-completed after typing `/` (or when using the `CMD + Alt + .` shortcut anywhere), even though this is the default behaviour with the HTML package.

-**Solution**: Installing the [Tag](https://packagecontrol.io/packages/Tag) package re-instates these functionalities and seems to be working well with this one.
+**Solution**: installing the [Tag](https://packagecontrol.io/packages/Tag) package re-instates these functionalities and seems to be working well with this one.

+### HTML tag pair doesn't get highlighted ([#48](https://github.com/daaain/Handlebars/issues/48))

+**Problem**: moving the cursor over an HTML tag doesn't highlight its pair.

+**Solution**: installing the [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter) package nicely solves the problem and adds much more powerful bracket matching than the built-in one.

 ### `.sublime-build` in the build system menu ([#73](https://github.com/daaain/Handlebars/issues/73))